-Unit 3 - Movement skills and energy for physical activity
+Unit 3: Movement skills and energy for physical activity, sport and exercise

-This unit introduces students to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
-Students use a variety of tools and techniques to analyse movement skills and apply biomechanical and skill acquisition principles to improve and refine movement in sport and exercise.
+In this unit students are introduced to principles used to analyse human movement form a biophysical perspective.
+They use a variety of tools and coaching techniques to analyse movement skills and apply biomechanical and skill-acquisition principles to improve and refine movement in physical activity, sport and exercise.

-Students investigate the interplay of the three energy systems to performance in sport and exercise.
-Students explore the causes of fatigue and consider the different strategies used to postpone fatigue and promote recovery.
+Student will consider the cardiovascular, respiratory and muscular systems and the roles of each in supplying oxygen and energy to the working muscles.
+They investigate the characteristics and interplay of the 3 energy systems for performance during physical activity, sport and exercise.
+Students will explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.